 If you work for a corporation or other organization of any size, WAVEiii can help you, your employees and colleagues get on the path to better health, or confirm their commitment to it.
 Is there a direct connection between healthier employees and the bottom line?
 Maybe.
 Some studies have suggested that there is.
 But if you are an organization that values its people, you'll want them them to be healthier and happier in general, and to carry over those qualities into their working life as well.

-WAVEiii shows its triathlon roots in its focus on swim-bike-run activities, but it doesn't stop there.
-More than 30 other sports and activities are included in the mix, so there's something for everyone.
-Those who are just starting out on their journey to better health can even take part by either losing weight or cutting back on smoking, and everyone can compete together.
+WAVEiii inititally showed its triathlon roots by being focused on swim-bike-run activities, but it has evolved.
+More than 70 other sports and activities are included in the mix, so there's something for everyone.
+Those who are just starting out on their journey to better health can even take part by working on physical but non-athletic acivities, and everyone can compete together.
+WAVEiii events now also include social and mental health -related activities.

 There is no single solution to improving your health.
 Does it take commitment?
 Absolutely, but it does not have to be an Ironman level effort.
 WAVEiii can help get anyone started, and with only a 30 day commitment.